metamorph-inc/openmeta-mms/docs/source/reference_modeling/components/components.rst

 Exporting Components
 ~~~~~~~~~~~~~~~~~~~~

-The META tools include a utility which will create component packages from the
+OpenMETA includes a utility which will create component packages from the
 components in your OpenMETA project.
 These packages are `.zip` files which
 contain everything that's needed to use a component.